MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-sync-changes.md

     - **Source line status** – Shows the current status of the transaction using one of the following values:
         - *Created* - The adjustment was created in Inventory Visibility business layer. <!--KFM: and is waiting to be posted? -->
         - *IVPosted* - The adjustment was successfully updated in Inventory Visibility cache. <!--KFM: and is waiting/ready to be aggregated? -->
-        - *Aggregated* - Detailed lines were successfully aggregated based on matching dimension values. <!--KFM: and is ready (has been?) to be posted to SCM?
+        - *Aggregated* - Detailed lines were successfully aggregated based on matching dimension values. <!--KFM: and is ready to be(has been?)  posted to SCM?
 Has also been posted to IV? -->
     - **Aggregated line ID** –  <!--KFM: briefly describe what this is -->.
 Select this link to open details about the linked aggregated line.
 Once the aggregated lines are successfully created/posted in Supply Chain Management, the returned Supply Chain Management journal ID and journal line ID will be included in the aggregated transaction details.

 ### View aggregated inventory transactions